Kappa-Elastin

 As fibrous Elastin is insoluble, it has to be split to make it soluble.
 The structure and texture must also be respected so as to retain the rubber effect (as in Desmosine) and the elasticity of your skin.

-Researchers at CNRS have led a number of scientific studies to obtain a molecule of Elastin, specifically designed for dermo-cosmetic use : Kappa-Elastin®
+Researchers have led a number of scientific studies to obtain a molecule of Elastin, specifically designed for dermo-cosmetic use : Kappa-Elastin®

 KAPPA-ELASTIN : PROVEN EFFICIENCY